irfansofyana/devpod-go-playground/README.md

-# DevPod Go Project with Multiple Services
+# Go DevPod Projects Example

-This is a Go project template that demonstrates integration with multiple services:
+This is an example Go project template that demonstrates integration with multiple services utilizing devcontainers and devpod.

+The project includes the following services that are common used in a Go project:
 - MySQL 8.0
 - Redis 7.0
 - Kafka (Confluent Platform 7.3.0)